FAST, EFFECTIVE, LOW-COST

 All design elements are created in partnership with the children.
 This way they are immersed in a world that reflects their reality - and can focus on learning right away.

 In Sudan, research results show that children following Can't Wait to Learn improved their reading skills almost 2.7 times more than children following the Government Alternative Learning Programme (ALP).

-The programme draws upon the power of partnerships across many sectors - including ministries of education, technology experts, research institutes, local implementing organisations and international donors.
+The programme draws upon the power of partnerships across many sectors - including ministries of education, technology experts, research institutes, local implementing organisations and international NGOs and UN agencies.